groue/GRMustache/Guides/rendering_objects.md

 - _error_ is... the eventual error.
 You can return nil without setting any error: in this case, everything happens as if you returned the empty string.

+See the [GRMustacheTag Class Reference](http://groue.github.io/GRMustache/Reference/Classes/GRMustacheTag.html) and [GRMustacheContext Class Reference](http://groue.github.io/GRMustache/Reference/Classes/GRMustacheContext.html) for a full documentation of GRMustacheTag and GRMustacheContext.

 You may declare and implement your own conforming classes.
 The `+[GRMustache renderingObjectWithBlock:]` method comes in handy for creating a rendering object without declaring any class:

 ```objc